Trams in Kyiv: Independent Ukraine

-In 1992 the new rails near the Darnytske Tram Depot had been opened.
+In 1992, new rails near the Darnytske Tram Depot were opened.

-In 1994 the line at Troieshchyna was expanded to Myloslavska Street.
+In 1994, the line at Troieshchyna was expanded to Myloslavska Street.

-The period of stagnation of Kyiv tram network usually associated with Oleksandr Omelchenko who became the mayor of Kyiv in August of 1996.
-Under his rule in 1996-2006 the city began the car-centric development and the tram was believed to cause traffic jams.
+The period of stagnation of the Kyiv tram network is usually associated with Oleksandr Omelchenko, who became the mayor of Kyiv in August of 1996.
+During his administration from 1996 to 2006, the city began car-centric development; the tram was believed to cause traffic jams.

-In August 1996 the ring lines were dismantled in front of Kyiv-Pasazhyrskyi railway station and at Vorovskoho Street (now Bulvarno-Kudriavska Street).
+In August 1996, the ring lines were dismantled in front of Kyiv-Pasazhyrskyi railway station and at Vorovskoho Street (now Bulvarno-Kudriavska Street).

-In 1998 the line at Pechersk was closed.
+In 1998, the line at Pechersk was closed.

-In 2001 the ring terminus near the Palace of Sports was dismantled, its former location was sold to build the Gulliver skyscraper which was the tallest building in Ukraine for some time.
+In 2001, the ring terminus near the Palace of Sports was dismantled; its former location was sold to build the Gulliver skyscraper which was the tallest building in Ukraine for some time.

-In 2004 Kyiv tram network was separated in two after the line at Paton bridge was dismantled, the bridge was in a poor state already and the tram removal was an attempt to save it.
-The decision was controversial because it wasn't announced anywhere and the people didn't know how to get to their work on the other bank of Kyiv after learning about the route change right at the tram stop.
-Eventually further reconstructions of the bridge caused more traffic jams on the newly added lines that only worsened the structure's state.
+In 2004, the Kyiv tram network was separated in two after the line at Paton bridge was dismantled.
+The bridge was in a poor state already, and the tram removal was an attempt to save it.
+The decision was controversial: it was unannounced and residents did not know how to get to their jobs on the other bank of Kyiv after learning about the route change right at the tram stop.
+Eventually, further reconstruction on the bridge caused more traffic jams on the newly added lines that only worsened the structure's state.

+In culture

+The Kyiv tram system is the object of "Kiever tramvay", a popular humorous song composed in a mix of Yiddish and the local dialect of Russian, which was most likely created during the 1930s.
+According to Psoy Korolenko, the song is a later creation by Vitaly Krestovsky (born 1942).
+It became popular in the 1970s Soviet underground music scene, being performed by Yan Tabachnik, among others.